pm4py/pm4py-core/README.md

 # PM4Py
 PM4Py is a python library that supports (state-of-the-art) process mining algorithms in python.
 It is completely open source and intended to be used in both academia and industry projects.
 PM4Py is a product of the Fraunhofer Institute for Applied Information Technology.

 ## Documentation / API
-The documentation about PM4Py is offered at http://pm4py.org/
+Full documentation of PM4Py is available at http://pm4py.org/

 ## First Example
 A very simple example, to whet your appetite: